Looking for a traditional but simple turkey recipe? See Grandma's Secret Thanksgiving Turkey Recipe!

 The bag and turkey go together inside the roaster.
 Now, since I am not recommending anyone start a Thanksgiving day fire in their kitchen, I must say use caution on this!!
-I don’t recommend the paper bag method in any type of gas oven, and especially if you have a small oven.
+I don't recommend the paper bag method in any type of gas oven, and especially if you have a small oven.
 The bag cannot touch the sides of the oven at all.
 Use at your own risk and monitor closely.
-One thing to note, is that if you’re concerned with using a paper bag, just use a Reynold’s cooking bag which will work with many oven types. 🙂
+(You know we have to say, well because it's the world we live in).
+But grandma has been doing this for over 50 years.
+One thing to note, is that if you're concerned with using a paper bag, just use a Reynold's cooking bag which will work with many oven types. 🙂

 I hear a lot of tips on basting your turkey.
 Honestly, we find that grandma's turkey is absolutely delicious and there is no basting involved.
 The bag seals in moisture, and then as the turkey rests after the cooking is completed it will also lock in more of the juices into the meat.
 You don't need to hover over the oven and repeatedly open the oven door to baste!
 Trust me!

 Before removing from the bag, test the turkey internal temperature with a good meat thermometer.
 It should be 165 degrees F at the thickest part of the turkey.
 If you're unsure about meat safety when cooking a turkey, do your homework ahead of time so you're not stressed! 🙂 And don't worry, there's a ton of tips and advice you can find if this is the first turkey you've cooked!